 She said she could also see the burning bus from her living room window, adding: "It was absolutely terrifying - we had the Reeves fire on one side and the bus shelter on the other.

 "We did not know what to do, whether to stay inside or leave.

 "Later, I heard people were evacuated, but we were not given any advice and we stayed.
-We could see hot embers flying towards our house and we thought it was going to go up."'It was horrible'
+We could see hot embers flying towards our house and we thought it was going to go up."